European Phenology Campaign - European Phenology Campaign

 Activities for students

 - Activity 2: Color Change of Leaves

 - Activity 3: My Green Down Data + Data Upload Guide

-To observe and record your tree color change (activities 2 and 3) you will need the GLOBE Plant Color Guide.
+To observe and record your tree colour change (activities 2 and 3) you will need the GLOBE Plant Color Guide.
 If you don’t have the Guide, please contact your GLOBE country coordinator.

 Do you want to read more about GLOBE green down observations?
 Download the Green down protocol, Field guide and Data Sheet from the Download materials tab.

-Apart from new knowledge about phenology, your students will also learn to communicate with international students.
-The skill that is essential when living in the 21st century.
+Apart from new knowledge about phenology, students learn to communicate with international students.
+Skill essential when living in the 21st century.

 - regularly exchange data and pictures by e-mail